All businesses require periodic auditing, which means managing the departments, such as finances, risks, and policies.

 Conclusion

 ServiceNow offers various audits, including internal, external, SOX, and IT, each with its own categorization.
-The audit process is initiated with the creation of engagements and flows through the entire audit process.
-With the roles delegated to users, ServiceNow allows for strict access control to audit management features.
+This process is initiated with the creation of engagements and flows through the entire process.
+With the roles delegated to users, ServiceNow allows for strict access control to its features.

 learn more about ServiceNow GRC and how it can help your organization with audit management